 13. What are consumers or users?

-Kafka provides single consumer abstractions that discover both queuing and publish-subscribe Consumer Group.
-They tag themselves with a user group and every communication available on a topic is distributed to one user case within every promising user group.
-User instances are in disconnected process.
+Kafka provides single-consumer abstractions that discover both queuing and publish–subscribe consumer group.
+Kafka tags itself with a user group, and every communication available on a topic is distributed to one user case within every promising user group.
+User instances are in the disconnected process.
 We can determine the messaging model of the consumer based on the consumer groups.

 - If all consumer instances have the same consumer set, then this works like a conventional queue adjusting load over the consumers.

-The messages in the partitions will be given a sequential ID number known as an offset, the offset will be used to identify each message in the partition uniquely.
-With the aid of Zookeeper Kafka stores the offsets of messages consumed for a specific topic and partition by this consumer group.
+The messages in partitions will be given a sequential ID known as an offset, and the offset will be used to identify each message in the partition uniquely.
+With the aid of ZooKeeper, Kafka stores the offsets of messages used for a specific topic and partition by a consumer group.

-15. What do you know about partitioning key?
+15. What do you know about a partition key?

-A partition key can be precise to point to the aimed division of a communication, in Kafka producer.
-Usually, a hash-oriented divider concludes the division id with the input and people uses modified divisions also.
+A partition key is used to point to the aimed division of communication in Kafka producer.
+Usually, a hash-oriented divider concludes the division ID with the input, and also people use modified divisions.